Advanced Find & Replace

 Sub Strings $A$, $B$, $C$

-$A$,$B$ & $C$ represent substrings extracted from the match string found during find and replace.
+$A$,$B$ & $C$ represent substrings extracted from the match text found during find and replace.

 See Define Substring dialog help.